 Bleeding Risk Assessment Tools

-Even though oral anticoagulants are effective drugs, there is concern that these drugs may be cause bleeding problems while on therapy.
+Even though oral anticoagulants are effective drugs, there is concern that these drugs may cause bleeding problems while on therapy.
 Hence, today several bleeding risk assessment tools based on patient risk factors have been developed.
 These tools are now being incorporated into clinical decision making.
 These tools help the clinician better quantify the individual risk of hemorrhage and help classify the patient as low or high risk.
-The one thing to appreciate is that all the presently available bleeding risk assessment tools were developed for patients treated with warfarin and to date, it is not known whether these same tools can be applied to the newer oral anticoagulants (Shoeb et al., 2013).
+The one thing to appreciate is that all the presently available bleeding risk assessment tools were developed for patients treated with warfarin and to date, it is not known whether these same tools can be applied to the newer oral anticoagulants.

 The three widely used Bleeding risk Assessment tools include the following: